yuriymalyi/DL-License-DVLD/README.md

 The Driving & Vehicle License Department (DVLD) system is designed to manage the issuance and administration of driving licenses.
 It encompasses a range of services to ensure the provision of safe drivers on the roads.

 ## Installation

+1. Database Setup:
-- Restore the DVLD.bak file inside Database folder to SqlServer or any DBMS you have.
+   - Locate the "DVLD.bak" file in the "Database" folder and restore it to your preferred DBMS.

+2. Download:
+   - Download the project from the repository.
+   - Extract the downloaded files to your computer and Run the Project.

+3. Access the Login Screen:
+   - Once the project is running, the login screen will appear.
-- Once you download the version you want, run the project and write the username 'admin' and password '1234'
+   - Enter the username as 'admin' and the password as '1234' to log in.

 ### Technical Details
 - **Framework**: WindForm (built on **.Net 8**)